numalariamodeling/covid-chicago/README.md

    -(sampled_parameters_sm7.csv not under version control, but would for example include 10 values for social multiplier 7 for all 11 regions, the base sample parameters are repeated for each of the 10 rows of the additional csv)

 When running simulations with an pre-existing csv file, specify
-- `--load_sample_parameters` (boolean) and
 - `--sample_csv` (name of csv file in `experiment_configs\input_csv` ).

-Note: except the loaded "sampled_parameters.csv" and "sampled_parameters_1000.csv", csv files should not be added to version control on git.
+Note: the specified csv will per default be renamed to "sampled_parameters.csv", hence the "sampled_parameters.csv" in input_csv is overwritten each time.
+A copy of the sample parameters can be retrieved from the simulation folder.

 </p>
 </details>

 ## 2.6.
 Setup
 Running simulation requires the CMS software and python.
-Additional software includes R and Rstudio for some of the postprocessing steps.
-The model runs on Windows and Linux as well as the Northwestern high performance computing cluster (Quest).
+The model runs on Windows and Linux and on the computing cluster at Northwestern University ('Quest').
 The detailes are described below.

 <details><summary>Show setup description</summary>